Omari Patrick: Burton Albion

 On 8 June 2021 it was announced that he would sign for Burton Albion on 1 July 2021, on a two-year contract.

 Return to Carlisle United

 On 6 January 2022, Patrick returned to Carlisle United on an 18-month contract.
 On 11 January 2022, Patrick joined Paul Baker, Paul Murray, and Hugh McIlmoyle as one of just four Carlisle players to score on his second permanent debut for the club.

 In May 2023 he scored a goal in the League Two play-off final.
 He left the club at the end of the season.

 Sutton United

 In July 2023 he signed for Sutton United.
 Following relegation at the end of the 2023–24 season, Patrick departed the club having rejected the offer of a new contract.

 Tranmere Rovers

 In August 2024 he signed for Tranmere Rovers.
 He scored 4 goals that month, becoming the club's top scorer, but by 11 October hadn't scored again.

+On 12 May 2026, the club announced he would be leaving in the summer once his contract expired.

+Forest Green Rovers

+Following the expiry of his contract at Tranmere, on 22 July 2026 it was announced that Patrick had signed for Forest Green Rovers on a two-year contract.